rburgosnavas/SKWEEK/README.md

 volume down when testing.
 I'm not responsible for blowned eardrums, speakers, headphones, nor for making your pets go crazy or babies cry.

+==To run==
+To run, your clone the project and build, or grab the JAR from https://github.com/rburgosnavas/SKWEEK/tree/master/out/artifacts

 ==Usage==
 * Type expression and press `play`; update expression and press `enter` on keyboard to hear changes